allanhanan/BlinkGesture/README.md

 ## Blink twice to send Keyboard Shortcuts / Double blink Gesture

 This program detects double blinks and triggers customizable keyboard shortcuts.
-It uses the Eye Aspect Ratio (EAR) to accurately detect closed eyes.
+It uses the Eye Aspect Ratio (EAR) to accurately detect closed eyes and thus Blinks.

 ### Press 'Start' 'Show Plot and Frame' to view eye landmarks and an EAR plot.
 Press 'Stop' to close these windows.